Back to blog

 Common challenges and solutions

-• Handling API rate limits: Frequent API calls can hit rate limits, causing disruptions or delays.
-To solve this, caching strategies should be implemented on the client side with services like localStorage or IndexedDB, and server-side caching should be used for more robust solutions.
+• Handling API rate limits: Frequent API calls may hit rate limits, resulting in disruption or delays.
+To fix this, on the client side, you need to use caching strategies for services such as localStorage or IndexedDB and server-side caching for stronger solutions.

 • Ensuring content security: Content fetched from a CMS can introduce security risks, leading to XSS attacks or unauthorized data exposure.
 Always sanitize and validate user input data before rendering or processing it.

-• Maintaining SEO best practices: Dynamic content can be difficult for search engines to index, potentially affecting SEO.
-Use server-side rendering (SSR) with Angular Universal and structured data markup to improve search engine indexing and rankings.
+• Maintaining SEO best practices: Search engines find it challenging to index dynamic content, impacting your SEO efforts.
+Go with server-side rendering (SSR) using Angular Universal and structured data markup to help search engines index and rank faster.

 What is the best headless CMS for Angular?

-Contentstack’s headless API-based CMS is the best for Angular.
-Its MACH architecture provides scalable and seamless API integration.
-These features optimize Angular applications, ensuring robust performance and efficient content management.
+The best CMS for Angular is Contentstack’s headless API-based CMS.
+Its MACH architecture offers scalable and smooth API integration.
+These capabilities improve Angular applications and provide higher performance and superior content management.

 Create an SDK by defining services with reusable functions, then package them into a library using Angular CLI.